Selecting the yarn

 The tweed is transported to the mill for finishing.
 There the tweed is measured, washed, dried, cropped, raised, pressed before being stamped with the iconic Orb mark by the Harris Tweed Authority.

 Once ready for collection, another trip across the moor is needed.
-A lovely sight to see the colours of the completed tweed looking so sharp.
+A lovely sight to see the colors of the completed tweed looking so sharp.

 Back at the house, the tweed is given a pattern number, the length measured and input into a spreadsheet.